 You can also get job search help in person at New Jersey Career Connections locations throughout the state.
 There are One-Stop Career Centers, local libraries and community colleges that can also assist you by providing you with additional tools and advice on how to proceed in your job search activities.

-When and how will I get my Nevada unemployment compensation?
+When and how will I get my New Jersey unemployment compensation?

 If you want direct deposit, which places money directly into your savings or checking account, you will need to provide banking information when you file your claim.

 If you choose the prepaid debit card form, your benefits will be made available in your account within two business days after you claim your benefits.

 How can I appeal a denial of my claim?

 If you are denied benefits, you have the right to appeal the decision.